jha-lab/cnn_design-space/README.md

 ## Job Scripts

-To efficiently use GPUs/TPUs over multiple nodes on a cluster, a slurm script is provided at: `job_scripts/job_basic.slurm`.
-To run the tool on multiple nodes and utilize multiple GPUs according to constraints, use `job_scripts/job_creator_script.sh`.
+To efficiently use mutiple GPUs/TPUs on a cluster, a slurm script is provided at: `job_scripts/job_basic.slurm`.
+To run the tool on multiple nodes and utilize multiple GPUs in a cluster according to given constraints in the design-space, use `job_scripts/job_creator_script.sh`.

 For more details on how to use this script, check: `source job_scripts/job_creator_script.sh --help`.
 Currently, these scripts only support running on **Adroit/Tiger clusters** at Princeton University.